1414C/jiffy/README.md

 - [ ] create a few runnable examples in Docker containers
 - [ ] create an environment service
 - [ ] create a $metadata service
+- [ ] update docs to reflect new build instructions
+- [ ] update docs to better explain end-point functions
+- [ ] examine initial startup / auth cache
+- [ ] update sqac to use modules and include in release

 ### What does the Jiffy application provide?